scottweisman/railsvps/README.md

 Change name of the app and ip address where needed (deploy.rb)

 Go get a server: [http://digitalocean.com](http://digitalocean.com)
-- Recommended setup: Ubuntu 10.04 x64
+- Recommended setup: Ubuntu 12.04 x64 Server

 SSH to server